tnino/Chatty/README.md

 # Manually update your package.json file
 ```

-Install the dependencies and start the server.
+Install the dependencies and run this commands in teh server.

 ```
 npm install